mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/OOP.md

 Another way to apply polymorphic structure to code.
 Modules are a collection of related behaviours.

-Modules are similar to classes in that they contain shared behavior but it is not possible to create object from Modules.
+Modules are similar to classes in that they contain **shared behavior** but it is not possible to create objects from Modules.

 Modules are 'mixed in' to classes using the `include` method invocation.
 After mixing in modules, the behaviours declared in that module become available to the class and its objects.